Borscht Belt comedian Freddie Roman dies at age 85 - NewsBreak

 “He’s the social director of the world,” Capri said.
 “And he loves every second of it.”

 The stint lasted a bit longer than he expected.
-Roman joked of his tenure that, “Eleven years ago I became president for two years.
+Roman joked about his tenure, “Eleven years ago I became president for two years.
 I’m like the Fidel Castro of comedians.
 I’m president for life.”
 In 2014, he was succeeded by Larry King.

 He left the stage to see Sinatra laughing.
 The singer even called him back for another bow.